 In the blue screen, enter the filter name and click "Next".
 This filter will include contacts, so we leave the "contacts" tile highlighted.

 You are now in the "about" tab of the filter.
 Here you can edit the name and the scope (that is, the kind of data included in the filter) you entered in the previous screen.

 Use the description: it is here that you can leave information for your coworkers and yourself.
 If you describe how the filter works and why you needed it, you may find it useful later.
-Tags are used to organize filters.
-See "filters management" to learn more.
+Tags can be used to organize your filters.

 When you have finished, go to the "conditions" tab.